stein197/ts-type/README.md

-# TypeScript utility classes & interfaces
+# TypeScript utility types
-This package contains most frequently used functionality that most projects need.
+This package contains most frequently used types that most projects need.

 ## Installation
 ```